Today In History logo TIH

 Soviet ballet star Alexander Godunov defected to the United States after a Bolshoi Ballet performance in New York, sparking a three-day diplomatic standoff when Soviet authorities tried to force his wife back to Moscow.
 The defection became front-page news during the height of Cold War cultural competition.

-A multinational peacekeeping force — American, French, and Italian troops — landed in Beirut to oversee the PLO's wit…
+American, French, and Italian peacekeeping troops landed in Beirut to oversee the Palestine Liberation Organization's…

-Benigno Aquino Jr. was shot in the head on the tarmac of Manila International Airport moments after stepping off the plane from three years of US exile.
-His 1983 assassination united millions of Filipinos against the Marcos dictatorship, fueling the People Power Revolution that toppled the regime three years later.
+Benigno Aquino Jr. was shot in the head on the tarmac of Manila International Airport moments after stepping off a plane that had brought him home from three years of exile in the United States.
+The assassin, quickly killed by airport security, was widely believed to be acting on orders from the Marcos regime.
+Aquino's murder united millions of Filipinos against the dictatorship, fueling the People Power Revolution that toppled Ferdinand Marcos three years later and restored democratic government to the Philippines.

 Lake Nyos in Cameroon released a massive cloud of carbon dioxide on the night of August 21, 1986, suffocating up to 1…

-Lake Nyos in Cameroon released a massive cloud of carbon dioxide on the night of August 21, 1986, suffocating up to 1,800 people and 3,500 livestock in surrounding villages.
-The limnic eruption — caused by CO2 saturating the deep volcanic lake — remains the deadliest known gas disaster from a natural source.
+Lake Nyos in Cameroon released a massive cloud of carbon dioxide on the night of August 21, 1986, suffocating up to 1,800 people and 3,500 livestock in surrounding villages within minutes.
+The limnic eruption occurred when dissolved CO2 accumulated in the deep volcanic lake suddenly rushed to the surface, creating an invisible wave of gas that flowed downhill through sleeping communities.
+Scientists installed a degassing system in the lake to prevent a recurrence, the first engineered response to a natural disaster of this kind.

 A 6.9 magnitude earthquake struck the Nepal–India border, collapsing thousands of unreinforced masonry buildings and …